-During the year ended August 31, 2017, the Company received \$35,000 from Lepidico following the option agreement signed in February 2016 on the Lemare property.
-This transaction generated a gain on sales of options on mineral property of \$23,715.
-During the year ended August 31, 2016, the Company entered into option agreements on the Valiquette, Bourier, Duval and Amiral properties that generated a gain on sales of options on mineral properties of \$823,535.
+During the three-month period ended November 30, 2016, the Company received \$35,000 from Lepidico following the option agreement signed in February 2016 on the Lemare property.
+This transaction generated a gain on sales of options on mineral property of \$23,714.